wp-media/wp-rocket-helpers/various/wp-rocket-update-notification-recovery/README.md

 ### Must-use plugin (recommended for recovery)

-Copy `wp-rocket-updates-recovery.php` directly into `wp-content/mu-plugins/`.
+Copy `wp-rocket-update-notification-recovery.php` directly into `wp-content/mu-plugins/`.
 Create that directory if it does not exist.
 WordPress only auto-loads PHP files at the root of `mu-plugins`, so do not leave the file inside a nested directory.